Manoj-Mirge/HiddenWords/README.md

 # HiddenWords
-HiddenWords is simple game biult in client-side javascript.
+HiddenWords is simple game built in client-side javascript.